bpvickers/csv_decision/README.md

 Business logic may then be encapsulated, avoiding the need to write tortuous conditional expressions in Ruby that draw the ire of `rubocop` and its ilk.

-This gem takes its inspiration from [rufus/decision](https://github.com/jmettraux/rufus-decision).
+This gem and the examples below take inspiration from [rufus/decision](https://github.com/jmettraux/rufus-decision).
-(That gem is no longer maintained and has issues with execution performance.)
+(However, that gem is no longer maintained and CSV Decision has better decision-time performance for the trade-off of slower table parse times and more memory -- see `benchmarks/rufus_decision.rb`)

 ### Installation